-If the A1C test isn't available, or if you have certain conditions — such as if you're pregnant or have an uncommon form of hemoglobin (known as a hemoglobin variant) — that can make the A1C test inaccurate, your doctor may use the following tests to diagnose diabetes:
+If the A1C test isn't available, or if you have certain conditions — such as an uncommon form of hemoglobin (known as a hemoglobin variant) — that interfere with A1C test, your doctor may use the following tests to diagnose diabetes:

 The American Diabetes Association recommends routine screening for type 2 diabetes beginning at age 45, especially if you're overweight.
 If the results are normal, repeat the test every three years.
 If the results are borderline, ask your doctor when to come back for another test.